Tap To Call

 • Home builders are partnering with operators: Taylor Morrison with Christopher Todd Communities and Toll Brothers with BB Living.

-ApartmentData.com’s Competition Radar™ with Price Analyzer Plus is a cutting-edge analytical tool to report on the performance of floorplans.
-Use ApartmentData.com tools to create a winning mix of units at your property.
-Research to determine the best mix of units and pricing for a new development can start with ApartmentData.com.
+MRI ApartmentData is tracking the build-to-rent market so you can focus on the golden rule of real estate: location, location, location!
+MRI ApartmentData Competition Radar™ with Price Analyzer Plus is a cutting-edge analytical tool to report on the performance of floorplans.
+Use MRI ApartmentData tools to create a winning mix of units at your property.
+Research to determine the best mix of units and pricing for a new development can start with MRI ApartmentData.

-ApartmentData.com offers subscriptions tailored for property management, investors/brokers, and on-site staff, including the ability to filter on the hot Built to Rent (BTR) market.
+MRI ApartmentData offers subscriptions tailored for property management, investors/brokers, and on-site staff, including the ability to filter on the hot Built-to-Rent (BTR) market.

 For more in-depth or specialized reports, we offer custom reports and sub-market subscriptions.
 Please contact us for more information about these products or any other service we offer.